About Our Family

 According to Amy, “My journey towards homeschooling began in the 1990s when my little sister was homeschooled because she was slipping through the cracks.
 She made all As but had learning difficulties.
 My mom homeschooled her and today she has a bachelors from a major university and is a recruiter for a good company.
 Without homeschooling that would not be possible.
 It made me want to be able to give the same love and focus on my own kids that I wanted to give to my kids in the classroom… I have enjoyed our homeschooling journey so far and look forward to continuing it and learning how to meet the needs of my two awesome boys who have so much to offer this world!”

-Amy has been teaching a total of 18 years, and is currently beginning her third year teaching online.
-Amy has volunteered with the nonprofit SPED Homeschool for the last 4 years, and actively works in the homeschool community to help parents at all stages of their homeschooling journey.
+Amy has been teaching almost 20 years, and is currently beginning her fourth year teaching online.
+Amy has volunteered with the nonprofit SPED Homeschool for the last 5 years, and actively works in the homeschool community to help parents at all stages of their homeschooling journey.
 She desires to help homeschool families receive the tools to help their children reach their full potential!
 Whether you are new to homeschool or a veteran homeschooler, the insight and help provided by Amy will benefit you and your child.

 Carol Coker, MA, LSSP, NCSP

 Carol brings a wealth of experience and knowledge to the Assessment Team, and has worked with students from 3 through high school.
 Her knowledge of how individuals think and learn is invaluable for helping families learn how best to help their child.
 Carol has a Masters of Arts in School Psychology from Texas State University- San Marcos, and a Bachelors of Science from Texas Lutheran University in Seguin.
 Always a lifelong learner, Carol loves to read and explore new ideas.
 Carol is a former homeschool mom, and now a homeschool Granny.

 Geography, HIstory and Science